rd235/strcase/README.md

 * requires the string to be specified as comma separated characters,
 * supports "strings" using only literals, digits and underscore.

-Regardless from its limitation this macro library is quite useful to write switch statements in C language using strings (almost) as if it were integers (as in the example above).
+Regardless from its limitations this macro library is quite useful to write switch statements in C language using strings (almost) as if it were integers (as in the example above).
 Although **STRCASE** needs commas between characters the string is still readable, and it is simple to add cases or change the tags.